ripcdoc/ripcdoc/README.md

 ![Header](./github-header-image.png)

 - 👋 Hi, I’m Dr. Peter O'Hara-Diaz (@ripcdoc)
-- 👀 I’m interested in ...
+- 👀 I’m interested in making life better, easier and more enjoyable via technology.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning all things A.I. - the good, the bad, and the ugly.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am a loving dog dad to Prince and Rocky.
-- 📫 How to reach me ...
+- 📫 Feel free to connect with me using the links below or by email.
 - 😄 Pronouns: "He/him/his"
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Ketchup originated in China as a spicy pickled fish sauce known as "ke-tsiap".

 ### Connect with me :smiley:
 <a href="https://twitter.com/ivyleaguetech" target="_blank">